snowflakedb/native-apps-examples/declarative-sharing-native-apps-tutorial/README.md

-# Simplified Native Application Framework
+# Declarative Sharing in Native Application Framework

-This is a tutorial on how to build simplified native applications.
+This is a tutorial on how to build native applications using declarative sharing.

-For more information about it please visit **[this page]([https://other-docs.snowflake.com/](https://staging.docs.snowflake.com/LIMITEDACCESS/simpleapps/index))**.
+For more information about it please visit **[this page]([https://other-docs.snowflake.com/LIMITEDACCESS/simpleapps/index)**.

 ## Data preparation